Strappazzon/GRW-GHOST-Buster/.github/README.md

 ### Restoring a Backup

-> ### ⚠️ **WARNING**
+> ### :warning: **WARNING**
 >
-> Disable cloud synchronization before restoring a backup, otherwise Uplay will redownload the old save games rendering the restore process useless.
+> Disable cloud synchronization before restoring a backup, otherwise Ubisoft Connect will redownload the old save games rendering the restore process useless.
 >
 > Also note that restoring a backup will **OVERWRITE** your old save games and it **CANNOT BE UNDONE**.